It doesn’t matter when you read this, prepping for Christmas needs to happen ALL YEAR ROUND!

 It can also make gift shopping feel really special and Christmassy too, so it might just get you in the mood!

-The Christmas Challenge for 2019
+The Christmas Challenge

 So now that we’ve gone through a few ideas for how to save money this Christmas (without resorting to crowdfunding!), in order to avoid money burn-out and drama next year, I’m going to encourage and challenge you to save the money up early.
 Think about how good it will feel to have cash ready and waiting to spend that is separate from your November and December pay cheques?!